 Kinds of Turkish Rugs

 As a general rule, there are two primary kinds of Turkish rugs: Kilim rugs and Hali rugs.
-A Turkish Kilim rug is flat-woven while Turkish Hali rugs are knotted.
-It is widely believed that the oldest Kilim rug originated in Çatalhöyük around 7,000 B.C. near the middle of Anatolia.
-Many experts agree that Turkish tribes introduced Hali rugs to Anatolian inhabitants some time during the 12th century.
+A Turkish Kilim rug is typically characterized by its flat-woven texture, while Turkish Hali rugs are usually knotted very intricately.
+It’s widely believed from historians that the oldest Kilim rug originated in Çatalhöyük around 7,000 B.C. near the middle of Anatolia.
+Many experts agree that Turkish tribes introduced Hali rugs to Anatolian inhabitants some time during the 12th century, so needless to say there is an incredible amount of history associated with these beautiful area rugs!

-During your search for cheap Turkish rugs, you will likely encounter several kinds of other Turkish rugs.
-These rugs include:
+During your search throughout our website for more affordable Turkish rugs, you’ll likely encounter several unique kinds of Turkish rugs.
+These unique types of Turkish rugs include the following:

 1) Turkish Ladik Rugs:

-These rugs are typically made using a prayer rug format.
+These rugs are typically made using a prayer rug format, and they’re a very special type of Turkish Rug.
 Some of the most prized Turkish Ladik rugs boast an eye-catching rose/burgundy color that was derived from dye made from beetles found in the West Indies.
+There’s no denying the authenticity and traditional style associated with Turkish Ladik rugs, and we have countless options in all shapes and colors to support your preferences!

 2) Turkish Yuruk Rugs: